cloudspaces/pyactive/README.md

 Once you have installed python, the next step is to install Stackless python.
 You can download Stackless python at: [http://www.stackless.com/]

-Atom contains some examples and tests.
+PyActive contains some examples and tests.
 You can run the following tests:

         $> cd/pyactive
         $> python ./examples/Hello_World/test_async.py